Back to the top

 How can we as the Netherlands eat, use things and travel in a way that is better for the climate?

-Commitment to respond
+Commitment to Respond

 Before the assembly began its work, the government committed to respond within six months of the conclusion of the Assembly, announcing which recommendations it plans to adopt and giving reasons for its decisions.
 The Dutch Parliament then committed to consider the Assembly report and government response.
-However, the government collapsed during the Assembly, and it is not clear whether any future government will be bound by this commitment.

-Delivery bodies
+Delivery Bodies

 The Consultative Body for the Physical Living Environment (OFL) was commissioned to design and deliver the Assembly.